Alaska Quick Information

-If you like organized guided photography tours and activities, check viator.com, which offers trips for photographers!
+If you like organized guided photography tours and activities, check viator.com and GetYourGuide, which offers trips for photographers and travelers loving wildlife!
 You will get more chances to take photos of wildlife.
 We highly recommend GetYourGuide tours as we used them a few times.
 One of the best experiences was the flight over Denali.
 Here you can check our photos from this tour!

 Best Things to do in Alaska

-Alaska is a state for those who love wildlife, mountains, wilderness and small towns.
-Here are a few of the best places and things to do in Alaska which we have personally experienced and share with you.
+Alaska is a state for those who love wildlife, mountains, wilderness, and small towns.
+Here are a few of the best places and things to do in Alaska that we have personally experienced and shared with you.
 You will find links to our in-depth articles and photos.
 Where to stay in Alaska and where to eat in Alaska you will find in our free travel plans.

 Brown bear watching in Katmai National Park